 - Brief quarterly phone calls are required to discuss progress and challenges. - Written reports describing progress on deliverables will be required at six months and at the end of the funding period.
-The final report includes a more robust description of project impacts, outcomes, challenges, and lessons learned. - Awardees are required to attend (and/or send a representative) to the two Get Healthy San Mateo County: Building Healthy, Equitable Communities Forums typically scheduled for the month of March and September every year.
-A ten minute oral presentation or handout/poster will be required for the September meeting to showcase the funded project.
-These meetings are an opportunity to deepen knowledge on the GHSMC focus areas, connect with other local organizations and people working on similar issues, and share impacts and lessons learned.
+The final report includes a more robust description of project impacts, outcomes, challenges, and lessons learned. - Awardees are required to attend (and/or send a representative) the Get Healthy San Mateo County: Building Healthy, Equitable Communities Forum scheduled for the month of September.
+A handout/poster will be required for the forum to showcase the funded project.
+This meeting is an opportunity to deepen knowledge on the GHSMC focus areas, connect with other local organizations and people working on similar issues, and share impacts and lessons.

-Health System staff is available to answer questions and discuss project ideas related to the Community Implementation Funding RFP.
-In addition, frequently asked questions will be tracked and posted along with the answers on the Community Implementation Funding webpage.
 For funded projects, staff will be available to provide technical assistance in the form of strategic thinking, presentations, trainings, sharing of resources, and much more.